-FIGURE A5: PERSONAL REACTIONS TO INFLATION AS A CONSUMER, SPLIT BY POLITICAL AFFILIATION
+FIGURE A6: PERSONAL REACTIONS TO INFLATION AS A CONSUMER, SPLIT BY POLITICAL AFFILIATION

-Notes: The figure reports the share of respondents whose answers are reflected by the statement listed listed alongside 90% confidence intervals.
-In the second panel, we ask respondents how they would change their spending if they expected prices to increase in the next year.
-In the second panel, we are omitting the category "not changed".
-Answers in the subsequent panels are conditional on having chosen either right away or when prices increase.
+Notes: The figure reports the share of respondents whose answers are reflected by the statement listed alongside 90% confidence intervals.
+In the second set of rows, I show respondents' answers to the question of how they would change their spending if they expected prices to increase in the next year.
+Answers in the third and fourth set of rows are conditional on having chosen either "change in spending right away" or "when prices increase," respectively.
 For more details on the questionnaire, see Appendix A.4.

-FIGURE A6: INFLATION IMPACTS AS A WORKER, SPLIT BY POLITICAL AFFILIATION
+FIGURE A7: INFLATION IMPACTS AS A WORKER, SPLIT BY POLITICAL AFFILIATION